FAQs

 • Helps balance the facial musculature

 Orthodontic treatment can be started at any age.
 Many orthodontic problems are easier to correct if detected at an early age before jaw growth has slowed.
-The American Association of Orthodontists recommends that every child first visit an orthodontist by age 7 or earlier if a problem is detected by parents, the family dentist, or the child’s physician.
+Plus, the American Association of Orthodontists recommends that every child first visit an orthodontist by age 7 or earlier if a problem is detected by parents, the family dentist, or the child’s physician.

 Learn More